Cat returns home after being missing for eight years

 Well, there are a few defining characteristics.

-"She sent us some photos and we compared that to photos we had of Maria.
-Kristen came in to look at her and there was no denying that this is her cat," said Arion Moser, volunteer at Scratching Post.
+"She sent us some photos, and we compared that to photos we had of Maria.
+Kristen came in to look at her, and there was no denying that this is her cat," said Arion Moser, volunteer at Scratching Post.

 Williams and Moser compared dozens of pictures.